Triumph Speedmaster 1200 (2018-on) Review

 Overall ratingNext up: Ride & brakes

-The Triumph Speedmaster 1200 is a two-seat version of the hugely successful Bobber and is arguably more desirable and practical, plus you have the option of sharing the ride with a (small) pillion.
+Triumph’s original Bonneville Speedmaster was a two-seat version of the hugely successful Bobber and arguably more desirable and practical, plus you have the option of sharing the ride with a (small) pillion.
 It’s laid-back, smooth and has class-leading handling.